jmakeig/redux-thunk-scaffolding/README.md

 ## Usage

 ```
 Usage:

 	./thunk verb noun

 For example, “fetch” and “bone” will result in a fetchBone(bone)
 action creator and a BONE_FETCH_RECEIPT constant, among others.
+Use lowerCamelCase for compound words, such as “dogBone”.

 Typically you’d pipe stdout to your clipboard and paste into
 where your actions are stored.

 	./thunk fetch bone | pbcopy # OS X
 	./thunk fetch bone >> my-actions.js
 ```